MicrosoftDocs/xamarin-docs/docs/cross-platform/troubleshooting/questions/vs-config-manager.md

 ms.author: daortin
 ms.date: 12/02/2016
 no-loc: [Objective-C]
+description: Learn how to use Visual Studio to use the configuration manager to determine which projects in a solution are included in a build or development configuration.
 ---

 # Why doesn't Visual Studio include my referenced library project in my build?